-Unit 1 - Mechanism of pericyclic reactions: Gives a concise definition of pericyclic reactions, explains the mechanisms of pericyclic reactions and its associated terminologies together with the various stereochemical notations as well as characteristics of pericyclic reactions.
+Unit 1 - Mechanism of pericyclic reactions and associated terminologies: Gives a concise definition of pericyclic reactions, explains the mechanisms of pericyclic reactions and its associated terminologies together with the various stereochemical notations as well as characteristics of pericyclic reactions.

-Unit 2 - Types of pericyclic reactions: the major categories of pericyclic reactions.
+Unit 2 - Types of pericyclic reactions: Explains the major categories of pericyclic reactions and compares different types.